grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Prepare time series

 Use this transformation when a data source returns time series data in a format that isn't supported by the panel you want to use.
-For more information about data frame formats, refer to [Data frames](https://grafana.com/docs/grafana/latest/developers/plugins/introduction-to-plugin-development/data-frames/).
+For more information about data frame formats, refer to [Data frames][].

 This transformation helps you resolve this issue by converting the time series data from either the wide format to the long format or the other way around.